Idaho Mesothelioma Lawyer

 The EPA found that the ITD violated asbestos regulations in a building in Rigby, Idaho.
 ITD used untrained workers to remove asbestos materials.
 ITD must pay a penalty of more than $60,000.

-What Are Idaho’s Asbestos Laws?
+What Are Idaho’s Asbestos Safety Laws?

 The Idaho Department of Environmental Quality is responsible for the state’s asbestos laws and regulations: